Axelera Metis M.2 Max Edge AI module

 1. Restart the container:

-pct restart <CTID>
+pct reboot <CTID>

 🛠 Step 4: Install User-Space Libraries Inside the Container